iterative/vscode-dvc/extension/resources/walkthrough/plots.md

 The extension will show:

-- Live plots - based on selected experiments.
-- Static plots - equivalent of `dvc plots show`.
+- Plots - the equivalent of `dvc plots show`.
+- Comparison - a table used to display images for comparison.
+- Experiment Checkpoints - linear plots based on the checkpoints of selected experiments.

 Use `DVC: Show Plots` from the command palette to show the available plots for a DVC repository.